dataswift/open-source-developer-portal/app/guides/webhooks/01-obtain-authorization.md

 To generate an application access token, you'll need to initiate a POST request to `https://uat.dwolla.com/oauth/v2/token` in our UAT (Sandbox) environment or `https://www.dwolla.com/oauth/v2/token` in our production environment.
 The `Content-Type: application/json` header should be included if passing your client_id, client_secret, and grant_type via a JSON-encoded request body.

 **NOTE**: Currently, the Dwolla/Swagger SDKs do not contain the capability to do this, so you must use an external REST client.
-We are working on resolving this.

 #### Request:
 ```noselect